 People are right to ask the question, “Why is the God of the Old Testament so angry?”
 Doesn’t the Old Testament show God as an angry God?
 We might think so, since countless verses describe “the wrath of God” or “his wrath” against the disobedience of the Israelites and other peoples.
 One such verse found in Nahum declares:

 A jealous and avenging God is the Lord; The Lord is avenging and wrathful.
 The Lord takes vengeance on His adversaries, And He reserves wrath for His enemies.
 (Nahum 1:2) (NASV)

 But it’s important to know that God’s anger in this case was a response to grave injustices and cruelty committed by the Ninevites.
 The theme of the book of Nahum is God’s judgment on the ancient city of Nineveh for their their idolatry and cruelty to and oppression of the helpless.
 His anger was against the Ninevites that lived at that time, not all people, and it was for a limited time.
-It was because of his love for the helpless and oppressed that he was angry, not in spite of or in opposition to his love.
+It was because of his love for the helpless and oppressed that he was angry, not in spite of, or in opposition to his love.
 And just as in Exodus 34, Nahum reminds us in the next verse that: “The Lord is slow to anger…” (Nahum 1:3).
 The fact that God is slow to anger shows he doesn’t enjoy being angry.
 He avoids it and delays showing it when possible.

 Later, Nahum continues:

 The Lord is good, a refuge in times of trouble.
 He cares for those who trust in him… (Nahum 1:7)